 Information Sharing For COVID-19 Vaccination Programme

 We have to share patient and staff details with the NHS COVID 19 vaccination programme team to ensure all relevant patients are offered the vaccination.
 This is a legal obligation.
-Please click here for the privacy notice for patients.
-Please click here for the privacy notice for staff.
+Please click here for the privacy notice for patients (PDF, 159KB).
+Please click here for the privacy notice for staff (PDF, 146KB).